zjames12/Bat-ID-Transfer-Learning/README.md

 2. Unzip the two folders
 3. Create two folders: bat_train and no_bat_train in the same directory as this repository.
 4. Place the bat and no bat images in the corresponding folders.
+5. Run the model
-5. Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
+	a.
+Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
-6. Open Jupyter Notebook by entering `jupyter notebook`
+	b.
+Open Jupyter Notebook by entering `jupyter notebook`
-7. Open and run train_model.ipynb in Jupyter Notebook
+	c.
+Open and run train_model.ipynb in Jupyter Notebook

 ### Make Predictions

 1. Create two folders: prediction_images and bat_select
 2. Move unlabeled images to prediction_images folder
+3. Rename the files
-3. Open Spyder by hitting the Windows key <kbd>⊞</kbd> and searching for Spyder
+	a.
+Open Spyder by hitting the Windows key <kbd>⊞</kbd> and searching for Spyder
-4. Open and run rename_by_number.py in Spyder
+	b.
+Open and run rename_by_number.py in Spyder
+4. Run the predictions
-5. Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
+	a.
+Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
-6. Open Jupyter Notebook by entering `jupyter notebook`
+	b.
+Open Jupyter Notebook by entering `jupyter notebook`
-7. Open and run prediction.ipynb in Jupyter Notebook.
+	c.
+Open and run prediction.ipynb in Jupyter Notebook.
 Bat images will be moved to the bat_select folder.

 ### Running in Google Colab